CFields651/fundclass/README.md

   - Redirection: > (write), >> (append), | (pipe), sort, uniq, grep, grep -R, sed 's/text to find/text to replace it with/g' filename.txt
   - from me: don't forget the 'cd' simply takes you back to your 'home' directory

-Sesson #7 practice
-- HOMEWORK: Write a script that returns the proper federal tax bracket when the user enters their federal adjusted gross income.
-See this web site: on http://www.bankrate.com/finance/taxes/tax-brackets.aspx.
-- Suggestions:
-  - Use the 'read -p to ask the user to enter their 'Federal Adjusted Gross Income.'
-  - Use if then logic to find the range from the bankrate website where the income fits.
-Presume this is a 'single' filer.
-  - Use the echo statement to output the tax bracket (like 10, 15, 25, 28, 33, 35 or 39.6)
-  - call a function called 'nextBracket' that will be used to calculate how much more income would be required to reach the next tax bracket.
-Just leave it empty for now; we'll work on it in class.

 Session #3 vi editor 09/08
 - HOMEWORK: Work through this tutorial http://ryanstutorials.net/linuxtutorial/vi.php
   - See the file 'vi_practice' in this repo.
 From your Linux instance in the 'fundclass' directory: